ArPapageorgiou/DotNetProjects/ProJects_CleanArchitecture_ADO_EF_ASP.NET/AggregateApi/README.txt

   }
 }
 ```

-## 4. Error Handling
+### 4. Error Handling

-The API provides standard HTTP error responses for various issues:
+The API returns standard HTTP error responses for various types of issues:

-- **400 Bad Request:** Returned when the request is invalid, such as missing required parameters.
+- **400 Bad Request**: Returned when the request is malformed or missing required parameters.
-- **404 Not Found:** Returned when no data is found for the given parameters.
+- **404 Not Found**: Returned when no data is found matching the provided parameters.
-- **500 Internal Server Error:** Returned when an unexpected error occurs on the server.
+- **500 Internal Server Error**: Returned when an unexpected server-side error occurs.

+### Polly for Resilience

+To enhance resilience, the application leverages **Polly** for handling transient failures in external API calls:

+- **Retry Policy**: Failed HTTP requests are automatically retried using exponential backoff (with delays of 2, 4, and 8 seconds).
+- **Circuit Breaker Policy**: After 3 consecutive failures, the application temporarily halts requests to the failing API for 30 seconds to prevent overloading.

+### Default Object Return

+In cases where external API calls fail, the application gracefully returns default responses to ensure smooth functionality.
+For example:

+- **NewsService**: If the News API is unavailable, the service will return a set of default articles rather than breaking the user experience.

+### Exception Handling

+All HTTP requests are wrapped in `try-catch` blocks to handle any unexpected exceptions that Polly may not capture.
+This ensures that even unhandled errors are caught and managed, maintaining application stability.

+---

-## 5. Testing
+### 5. Testing

-To test the API, you can use tools like Postman or cURL to make requests to the endpoints and verify the responses.
-Ensure that all external API keys are correctly configured and the Docker container for Redis is running.
+The application is thoroughly tested using comprehensive unit tests to ensure reliability and correct functionality.

+- **Testing Tools**:
+  - **Postman** or **cURL**: Used for manual testing of API endpoints.
+  - **NUnit**: A unit testing framework used to run the project's automated unit tests.

+---

-## 6. Architecture
+### 6. Architecture

-The service uses a clean architecture approach, separating concerns into different layers:
+The application follows the principles of **Clean Architecture**, promoting separation of concerns and facilitating maintainability and testability.
+The architecture is structured into the following layers:

-- **Controllers:** Handle HTTP requests and responses.
+- **Controllers**: Handle HTTP requests, responses, and route them to the appropriate services.
-- **Services:** Contain business logic and interact with external APIs.
+- **Services**: Contain the core business logic and handle interactions with external APIs.
-- **Repositories:** Manage data access and caching.
+- **Repositories**: Manage data access, storage, and caching operations.
-- **Models:** Define the data structures used in the application.
+- **Models**: Define the data structures used across the application.

-## 7. Performance and Optimization

-- **Caching:** Redis is used for caching frequently accessed data to improve performance.
-- **Retry and Circuit Breaker Policies:** Polly is used for implementing retry and circuit breaker policies to handle transient faults and improve resilience.
+#### Dependency Injection

+The application adheres to the **SOLID** principles by leveraging **Dependency Injection** to promote loose coupling and enhance testability.